shmorri/docs-casa-prod/docs/source/index.md

 Additional authenticators and use cases can be supported via [custom plugins](#plugin-oriented).

-### Enrollment APIs
+## 2FA Enrollment APIs

-APIs are available for enrolling:
+To facilitate strong credential enrollment during an account creation (registration) process or elsewhere in an application ecosystem, Casa exposes APIs for enrolling the following types of authenticators:

 - Phone numbers
 - OTP apps
 - OTP cards
 - Super Gluu devices

-APIs can be leveraged to build strong credential enrollment into an account registration process or elsewhere in an application ecosystem.
 Learn more in the [developer guide](./developer/index.md#apis-for-credential-enrollment).

 ## Plugin oriented

 Casa is a plugin-oriented, Java web application.
 Existing functionality can be extended and new functionality and APIs can be introduced through plugins.

 Learn more in the [developer guide](./developer/index.md).

-### Existing plugins
+## Existing plugins
 Gluu has written a number of plugins to extend Casa, including plugins for:

 - Consent management